nightswimmer/OrderedList/README.md

             long id;
     };

-Implement the method compare(), which will be used to decide how the elements will be ordered.
+Implement the method compare(), which will be used to decide how the elements will be ordered:

     int Person::compare(Comparable* comparable)
     {